How to Memorize the Guitar Fretboard Notes with Cheat Sheet

 Notice that the 6th and 1st strings are both E (low and high E).
 This symmetry is helpful when you start to learn guitar fretboard patterns.

-• 5th string 12th fret = A again
+• 5th fret

 Step 1: Start with Natural Notes